cloudbees-days/cloudbees-field-workshops/slides/core/core-0.md

 name: core-overview-cap

 # CloudBees Assurance Program for Core
-The CloudBees Assurance Program specifies the set of plugins, plugin versions, and plugin dependencies that are verified and trusted through integrated testing.
-This provides greater stability and security for Core based Jenkins environments.
-Not only are these plugins verired to be independently stable, they are tested as a whole to ensure compatibility with each other and the Core Jenkins LTS version.
+* The CloudBees Assurance Program specifies the set of plugins, plugin versions, and plugin dependencies that are verified and trusted through integrated testing.
+* This provides greater stability and security for Core based Jenkins environments.
+* These plugins verified to be independently stable and they are tested in aggregate to ensure compatibility with each other and the Jenkins LTS version of the Core release.